haniyehtajer/pollux/README.md

 # Pollux

-JAX implementations of data-driven models for stellar spectroscopy, like the _Cannon_ and the _Paton_.
+JAX implementations of data-driven models for stellar spectroscopy, like _Lux_ and the _Cannon_.

 <!-- [![Actions Status][actions-badge]][actions-link] -->
 <!-- [![Documentation Status][rtd-badge]][rtd-link] -->